Stitching Tales: The Artistry and Intricacy of Embroidered Fabric

 Velvet Italy Floral Embroidery Soft texture, three-dimensional appearance, rich color saturation

-Cotton India Kantha Stitch Rustic charm, running stitch patterns, fabric
+Cotton India Kantha Stitch Rustic charm, running stitch patterns, recycled fabric

 Linen Egypt Crewel Embroidery Traditional motifs, woolen thread, raised surface